top of page

 SCENIC DESIGN By: Oliver Canales Greenwood

 Nature is not passive in this story; it listens, responds, and reflects the internal lives of the characters.
-The forest, the water, the light—all become extensions of the human experience, mirroring moments of vulnerability, sacrifice, and ascension.
-What draws me to this world is its constant state of becoming.
-Nothing is fixed.
-Characters transform, relationships fracture and reform, and belief itself feels malleable.
+The forest, the water, the light — all become extensions of the human experience, mirroring moments of vulnerability, sacrifice, and ascension.

 This openness gave me permission as a designer to step away From literal representation and instead focus on evoking the emotional and thematic essence of the world.
 The written world suggests a space that breathes, shifts, and responds—one that allows transformation to be seen, felt, and heard.